argoproj-labs/argocd-image-updater/docs/contributing/start.md

-# Contributing to ArgoCD Image Updater
+# Contributing to Argo CD Image Updater

-Contributing to ArgoCD Image Updater is easy!
+Contributing to Argo CD Image Updater is easy!
 You can contribute in a number of ways, e.g.

 * raise bug reports in the issue tracker,
-* send your ideas for enhancing ArgoCD Image Update,
+* send your ideas for enhancing Argo CD Image Update,
 * participate with your knowledge in existing issues,
 * vote for existing feature requests,
 * send Pull Requests for the docs, for the code, for the build toolchain, etc